jonike/algorithms/README.md

 # Introduction
-This is a algorithm and utility programming library written for programming competitions.
+This is an algorithm and utility library written for programming competitions.

 Feel free to use, modify and share.
 Sharing is caring!